bbortt/Java_Chess/README.md

 # Java_Chess

 This application is a chess, written in java.
 It's free to use and share it.
 Commercial use is restricted.
 <br><br>Note: This is a technical README!
-If you want to know the chess rules, have a look at this: https://en.wikipedia.org/wiki/Rules_of_chess
+If you want to learn the chess rules, have a look at this: https://en.wikipedia.org/wiki/Rules_of_chess

 ---------------------------------